sklimchuk/drupal8-boilerplate/readme.md

 Here's a breakdown for what each directory/file is used for.
 If you want to know more please read the readme inside the specific directory.

-* www -  Where your drupal root should start.
+* docroot -  Where your drupal root should start.
 * results - This directory is just used to export test results to.
 A good example of this is when running drush test-run with the --xml option.
 You can export the xml to this directory for parsing by external tools.